alex1-11/cs50-final-project-2022/readme.md

         - `tasklist.html`
         - `task.html`

-##### Python: app.py
+##### Python: app.py, routes, classes
-Backend is a classic Flask web-application with few routes:
+Backend is a classic Flask web-application with few **routes**:
 - Decorative route for checking if the user is logged in or not;
 - Login route;
 - Register route;
 - Index route, which has several if-conditons to distinguish separate actions to take with provided data and tasks and pack out the appropriate data from the database;
 - View route to prepare task lists and provide them to frontend.
-Made with use of 'switch' statement added to Python with
+Made with use of `match` statement added to Python with version 3.10, the analog to `switch` statement in other programming languages.

-Every Task is considered as a Python Class object and has a set of mandatory and optional attributes described further.
+Every Task is considered as a Python Class object defined with help of SQLAlchemy, and has a set of mandatory and optional attributes described further.

-All the data provided by user into input forms at fontend gets fetched via JS with POST requests
+- title - mandatory, speaks for itself (type: string text);
-- title, which speaks for itself;
+- creation datetime - mandatory, is created automatically by SQLite query for informational purposes and is stored in database, but don't get displayed to user;
-- creation datetime - this info is recorded automatically by SQLite for informational purposes and is stored in database, but don't get displayed to user
+- state -

 In current stage of the project each task can have optional attributes:
 - done ('False' by default)
 - date ('None' by default) - to specify a due date for a task;